 Explore the rich cultural heritage and legacy of the Mali Empire through traditional dance of the Mande people.
-Solo’s authentic teaching blends precision with cultural depth, creating an enriching and transformative experience set to the electrifying energy of a live djembe orchestra.
-Open to all levels, this workshop is especially beneficial for intermediate and advanced dancers seeking to deepen their practice.
+Souleymane “Solo” Sana’s authentic teaching blends precision with cultural depth, creating an enriching and transformative experience set to the electrifying energy of a live djembe orchestra.

 What You Can Expect

-• Expert and Authentic Instruction: Learn traditional Mande dance from an internationally acclaimed artist celebrated for his artistic expertise, and deep cultural roots.
+• Expert and Authentic Instruction: Experience traditional Mande dance from an internationally acclaimed artist celebrated for his artistic expertise, and deep cultural roots.

 • Live Drumming: Move to the powerful, driving energy of live musicians.